sheagcraig/SavingThrow/README.md

 SavingThrow includes the files described in Apple's [Kbase Article](https://support.apple.com/en-us/ht203987) on removing common adware as a sane, trusted default.

 If interest exists for a configuration plist, that would be simple to implement, although it would make use as an extension attribute more tricky (because it would require the config file be in place prior to meaningful inventory collection).

+Please note, if adding an adf file from GitHub, make sure you use the URL to the raw file, in the master branch, or you'll pull down all of the GitHub HTML as well!

 Adware Definition Files
 =======================